cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_22.rst

 | Usage: a theater with tiered seating
 | Definition: (of a garment) having a number of successively overlapping ruffles or flounces.
 | Usage: a tiered skirt.
+|
+| VC = Venture Capital
+| PE = Price Earnings Ratio

+performant
+Definition: functioning well or as expected.
+Usage: a highly performant database which is easy to use.

 #.
 Accumulative vs. Cumulative